Asset Bundling from the Command Line

 Cache Busting.
 Another good practice is implementing a cache busting strategy, that is, a mechanism that invalidates the cache of browsers when our assets change.

-This, however, can be a problem when the cached assets are actually changed: if the browser already has a local copy, it might not check for new versions and our website might not render as intended.
+This, however, can be a problem if the cached assets have been changed since the last visit: if the browser already has a local copy, it might not check for new versions and our website might not render as intended.

 There are various techniques to avoid this issue.
 A simple approach consists in revving (or fingerprinting) assets, that is, changing their filename when their content changes.
 Common techniques use timestamps, version numbers, and the SHA of the file.
 If you are interested on the topic, see Cache Bust that Asset for a review of cache busting techniques and HTTP Caching for an excellent introduction about caching.

-Fortunately, the operations required to bundle assets can be easily performed from the command line and, thus, I decided to write a bash script to bundle and fingerprint the assets of my website.
+Fortunately, the operations required to bundle assets can be easily performed from the command line and, thus, I wrote a simple bash script to bundle and fingerprint the assets of my website.

 Here it is:

 One important bit of the script is the generation of the

 which keeps the correspondence between the original and the fingerprinted